pcrumm/ucla-cs174/README.md

 The camera defaults to a thirty degree downward view on the entire solar system.
 The reset key returns this view.

+## Extra Credit
+# Moon
+The third planet (the water planet) has a small white moon that retrogrde orbits it.

 # Contact
 Problems running?
 Contact me. pcrumm@p3net.net
 UID: 804005575